brandonlee4284/open-table-agent/readme.md

 ## Overview

 This system demonstrates a modular agentic architecture for web automation.
-The bot takes a natural language task (e.g., "Book me a table at Ruth's Chris for 7pm for 2 people") and autonomously navigates OpenTable's website to reach the booking review page—stopping just before final confirmation.
+The system takes a natural language task (e.g., "Book me a table at Flemmings Steak House for 7pm for 2 people") and autonomously navigates OpenTable's website to reach the booking review page—stopping just before final confirmation.

 ### Architecture